jahanisrat/jahanisrat.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page

 ---

 Hello!
 I am Israt (pronounced iss-ruh-t).
 I am a Ph.D. candidate in the <a href="https://strassmannandquellerlab.wordpress.com/">Strassmann-Queller Group</a>.
 My Ph.D. at WashU is generously funded for 5 years by the <a href="https://global.wustl.edu/mcdonnell-academy/">McDonnell International Scholars Academy</a> where I am also the Bayer Sponsored Fellow.
 I am also part of the working group <a href="http://www.paradoxoftheorganism.com/speakers.html/">The Paradox of the Organism</a>.

-My research broadly asks the quesiton how cooperation and conflict drive the evolution of complex life.
-Specifically, my empirical work focuses on the maintenance and transformation of multicellularity in the social amoebae *Dictyostelium discoideum*.
-The separation of unicellular and multicellular stages in D. discoideum life cycle allows me to investigate evolutionary pressures that shape complex social and life-history traits in multicellular development.
-My research is theoretically grounded in the principles of social evolution with scientific and philosophical implications for the major evolutionary transitions, germline vs somatic evolution, cell type development, and organismality.
+Check out my research page for current and past projects!

 I received an M.Sc. at <a href="http://www.iitb.ac.in/">Indian Institute of Technology, Bombay</a> in 2018.
 I did my dissertation in the <a href="http://www.bio.iitb.ac.in/~patankar/">Molecular Parasitology Lab</a> under the guidance of <a href="http://www.bio.iitb.ac.in/people/faculty/patankar-s">Professor Swati Patankar</a>.
 My undergraduate degree was B.Sc.
 Biochemistry with Honors from University of Delhi.

 I am fluent in three languages - English, Hindi and Bengali.
 I have a working knowledge of Urdu (can understand and speak but not read and write).
 I primarily use R, Netlogo, and bash for programming.